dzangfan/evason/README.md

 ### Pattern Matching

-Pattern matching is a frequently used method to identify and destructure data in functional programming.
+Pattern matching is a frequently used method to identify and extract data in functional programming.
 See our first example in this page for its usage.

-Pattern matching in Evason is bascially "work as you are thinking".
+Pattern matching in Evason is basically "work as you are thinking".
 It appears and can only appear in parameter part of a lambda expression, namely the left of `=>`.
 Here is some basic rules of matching:

 1. Primitive values, like `1`, `"string"`, and `true`, match exactly with themselves.
 2. Compound values, like `{ x: 10 }`, `[1, 2]`, match with another when they have the same type and each field is matching.
 Specially, a pattern of object can match an object whose fields is a "superset" of the pattern.
 3. A variable in pattern can match everything, and the matched value can be refered in the body of lambda expression.
 4. lambda and application cannot appear in pattern, and therefore they cannot match anything.

 Borrowed from JavaScript, we use `...` + `variable` to match "rest" components of a object or an array.
 They should only appear in the end.
-Furthremore, since code like `{ x: x }` is so common in Evason, it can be simplified to `{ x }`.
+Furthermore, since code like `{ x: x }` is so common in Evason, it can be simplified to `{ x }`.
 Here is a example:

 ```javascript
 { map: # { fun, list: [] } => []